You can create a volume using Block Volume.

 Avoid entering confidential information when assigning descriptions, tags, or friendly names to your cloud resources through the Oracle Cloud Infrastructure Console, API, or CLI.

 To use Oracle Cloud Infrastructure, you must be given the required type of access in a An IAM document that specifies who has what type of access to your resources.
 It is used in different ways: to mean an individual statement written in the policy language; to mean a collection of statements in a single, named "policy" document (which has an Oracle Cloud ID (OCID) assigned to it); and to mean the overall body of policies your organization uses to control access to resources. written by an administrator, whether you're using the Console or the REST API with an SDK, CLI, or other tool.
 If you try to perform an action and get a message that you don’t have permission or are unauthorized, confirm with your administrator the type of access you've been granted and which A collection of related resources that can be accessed only by certain groups that have been given permission by an administrator in your organization. you should work in.

-For administrators: The policy in Let volume admins manage block volumes and backups lets the specified group do everything with block volumes and backups.
+For administrators: The policy in Let volume admins manage block volumes, backups, and volume groups lets the specified group do everything with block volumes and backups.

 You can apply tags to your resources to help you organize them according to your business needs.
 You can apply tags at the time you create a resource, or you can update the resource later with the desired tags.
 For general information about applying tags, see Resource Tags.

 Using the Console

 - Open the navigation menu.
 Under Core Infrastructure, go to Block Storage and click Block Volumes.

 - Domain: Must be in the same availability domain as the instance.

 - Size: Must be between 50 GB and 32 TB.
 You can choose in 1 GB increments within this range.
 The default is 1024 GB.
 If you choose a size outside of your service limit, you may be prompted to request an increase.
 For more information, see Service Limits.